-Nozomi (=のぞみ) / Mizuho (=みずほ) on Tokaido, Sanyo and Kyushu Shinkansen
+Nozomi and Mizuho on the Tokaido, the Sanyo and the Kyushu Shinkansen lines

-Nozomi is the fastest and most frequent train service on Tokaido-Sanyo Shinkansen between Tokyo, Kyoto, Osaka, Hiroshima and Hakata.
+Nozomi is the fastest and most frequent train service on the Tokaido-Sanyo Shinkansen between Tokyo, Kyoto, Osaka, Hiroshima and Hakata.
 Mizuho is the fastest train between Shin-Osaka and Kagoshima-Chuo.
-Japan Rail Pass is NOT valid for these trains.
-Even a basic fare to take Nozomi and Mizuho are not covered by Japan Rail Pass at all.
+JR Pass is NOT valid for these trains.
+Even a basic fare to take Nozomi and Mizuho are not covered by JR Pass at all.
 If you take Nozomi or Mizuho, JR Pass does not help you at all.
 You have to pay a full fare beside JR pass.

 Trip time between Tokyo and Shin Osaka — 3 hours by Hikari / 2.5 hours by Nozomi

 Frequency — 2 trips of Hikari per hour / 5 to 6 trips of Nozomi per hour

 *There are some more trips of both Hikari and Nozomi in a peak hour.

 Please refer one of my post, Tokaido-Sanyo Shinkansen to get the details abut the difference between Nozomi and Hikari.